-Becoming a large muscular diva simply; does not happen like you might think in female weight training.
+Becoming a large muscular diva doesn't happen like you might think in female weight training.
 Weight training for women is about increasing strength and new body aesthetics.

 As a female weight training, the first 6 - 12 months you will see lots of new exciting results, such as: overall weight loss, increased muscle tone and symmetry.

-Chances are you will not see these gains every day or even every week; be patient with yourself, keeping your eye on your long-term goal and plans, lessening the chance of frustration or boredom to enter into your weight training.
+Chances are you will not see these gains every day or even every week; be patient with yourself, keeping your eye on your long-term goal as time passes.

-Keep your goal in mind and stay motivated to it, brings success.
+Keep your goal in mind while staying motivated to it, brings success.

-As the old saying goes; ‘Rome was not built in a day’, neither can your body as a female.
+As the old saying goes; ‘Rome was not built in a day’, neither can your body.
 This is not bodybuilding', this is female weight training - a lifestyle; if you treat it that way you’ll get from it, exactly what you put into it.

-Use your imagination to visualize your goals, to arrive at them sends a powerful message to the subconscious.
+Use your imagination to visualize your goals, arriving at them sends a powerful message to the subconscious.
 Serious female weight training athletes visualize in this way, strengthening the mental connection to their goal.

-Try to be consistent and persistent, if you’re training alone and this bothers you or you feel a sense of loneliness, or are just inspired by having company.
-Try to find another person from your gym to train with that shares the same goals.
+Try to be consistent and persistent, if you’re training alone, experience loneliness, or are just inspired by having company; find another person from your gym to train with that shares the same goals.